Writing Content, Guest Blogs & Editorials

 When you have a basic yearly structure and a digital campaign in place, design a monthly content calendar where you decide on themes for your content.
 Specify the quantity of content that you plan to produce and then go into detail with what you’re going to be writing about and when you’re going to be publishing it.

-At Exposure Ninja, our Digital PR team uses a colour-coded content calendar.
+At Exposure Ninja, our Content Marketing and Digital PR team uses a colour-coded content calendar.
 We highlight monthly themes and target keywords, then work our way down researching blog topics and outreach plans based around these.

 With a content calendar under your belt, it’s time to get writing.